 How to cite this article:

-Swati Vyas and Garima Saini.
+Swati Vyas, Garima Saini.
 Biochemical estimation and acceptability trial of nutri bars developed for promoting health and better sports performance among college level athletes.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 297-302.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):297-302.